|

 which is display'd in the whole Fabrick of the Universe.”
 (See Hume 1977, 120; A Letter From a Gentleman to His Friend

+in Edinburgh).
 2. In the Introduction to his book The Natural History of Religion (1757), Hume stated: “The

 whole frame of nature bespeaks an intelligent Author; and no rational enquirer can, after serious reflection, suspend his

 belief a moment with regard to the primary principles of genuine Theism and Religion.”
 (Hume 1956, 21).
+3. In The Natural History of Religion (1757), Hume wrote: “Were men led into the apprehension

 of invisible, intelligent Power by a contemplation of the works of nature, they could never possibly entertain any conception